C# Object Oriented Programming (OOP) Course Sheffield London Leeds Yorkshire Manchester Online

 Numerous programming examples and exercises are provided, including the case study.
 The student will receive a comprehensive set of materials, including course notes and all the programming examples.

 The course includes four electronic supplements, provided as PDF files.
 They cover Visual Studio 2017, Language Integrated Query (LINQ), unsafe code and the C# pointer type, and .NET 4.7.

 Materials include courseware, hands-on learning environment and related subject matter.

-Our virtual classroom courses include a FREE Microsoft approved USB headset which we post out to you.
-A simple connectivity test is also required to ensure you'll be able to participate.
+For virtual classroom courses you'll need a headset.
+We provide a simple connectivity test to ensure you'll be able to participate.